 Business managers have come to rely upon computer-generated information as a critical resource in the decision-making process.
 Bryant University recognizes the importance of information systems and analytics for all levels of management and provides a Information Systems and Analytics curriculum that is both challenging and relevant.

 Bunmi Akinnusotu '03: Public servant with the Environmental Protection Agency

 Bunmi Akinnusotu describes herself as “globalist, public servant, and future ambassador.”
 She merged the computer information systems and marketing skills learned at Bryant with graduate studies in sociology and urban policy.
-The result: a trajectory of success that has positioned her at the frontlines as environmental policy is developed and implemented by the U.S. Environmental Protection Agency.
+The result: a trajectory that positioned her on the frontlines of environmental policy.

 “I learned how to use data and evidence to drive decision-making and tell powerful stories.”

-As a special assistant in the agency’s Office of Land and Emergency Management, Akinnusotu supports international climate change initiatives related to resource efficiency and wasted food.
-She also has developed a systematic way to track and report the implementation of a presidential executive order issued to protect communities from chemical accidents.
-She credits Bryant for helping her develop the data base and communications skills that have been central to her success.
+As a special assistant in the Environmental Protection Agency's Office of Land and Emergency Management, Akinnusotu supported international climate change initiatives related to resource efficiency and wasted food.
+She also developed a systematic way to track and report the implementation of a presidential executive order issued to protect communities from chemical accidents.
+She credits Bryant for helping her develop the data base and communications skills that were central to her success.
 “I learned how to use data and evidence to drive decision-making and tell powerful stories,” she explains.
-“Those are invaluable skills I use every day.”

-For Akinnusotu, it’s critical to keep learning – and re-learning – what you think you know.
+For Akinnusotu, learning – and re-learning – what you think you know are critical.
 Sometimes, she explains, that means you’ll be in an uncomfortable position or an unfamiliar place.
 She earned a spot on Bryant’s women’s volleyball team – and went on to become a star player – by working relentlessly, challenging herself to learn from her high-performing teammates, and embracing new ways to play the sport.

 “You'll never know it all,” she explains.
 “But when you learn new things, you not only remain relevant, it keeps you energized.
 Learning new skills and information makes you vulnerable but also builds confidence.”